QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 generate_table(clqs, dig=3)
 ```

-The above graphs and table convey many useful things.
+We summarize outcomes in the above graphs and the tables below.

 The horizontal dotted lines indicate values
  $V(\mu_\infty^R), V(\mu^{CR}), V(\mu^{MPE}) $ of time-invariant money